mfem/web/src/tutorial/fem.md

 </div>
 <div class="panel-body">
 The GLVis and VS Code browser windows do not need to be on the same device.
-For example, you can have VS Code on a computer, while GLVis shows the results on your phone/tablet.
+For example, you can run VS Code on a computer, while GLVis shows the results on your phone/tablet.
 </div>
 </div>

-GLVis natively understand finite element data and can manipulate it in various ways through the web interface or by typing (case sensitive) keystrokes in the GLVis window.
+GLVis natively understands finite element data and can manipulate it in various ways through the web interface or by typing (case sensitive) keystrokes in the GLVis window.

 To access the web interface, move to the top right of the GLVis window and press the `Visualization controls` icon <i class="fa fa-gear"></i>.
-This will open a number of buttons for controlling the mesh, colors and position of the plot:
+This will open a number of buttons for controlling the mesh, colors, and position of the plot:

 ![](img/fem5.png)